pierre-rouleau/usrhome/readme.rst

                                         located inside `usrhome/template/bin/ge`_
                                         unless it finds it on the PATH.
                                       - ``-s`` : uses emacsclient to the Emacs daemon.

+                                        - This checks if the Emacs daemon is already running.
+If it's not running it starts it, after printing a message stating what it is doing.
+                                        - Before using the man command with the Emacs daemon, you should launch an emacsclient process on something, if that's not already done, otherwise the man command will print an error telling you to start it.

                                       - ``-t`` : launch Emacs in terminal mode in the current shell.
 This is the default if no option is specified.